cujojs/wire/README.md

 # Roadmap

-### 0.5.1
+### 0.5.x
 * More documentation
 * AOP before, after, afterReturning, afterThrowing, and around advice
+* Create new objects by extending existing ones, dynamically, in a wire spec

 ### The future
-* Unofficial official Node.js support
+* Node.js support
-* More module, reusable wire specs by "#include"ing one spec in another
+* More modular, reusable wire specs by "#include"ing one spec in another

 # License